wnnawalaniec/phlambda/README.md

 [Here you can find documentation.](https://wnnawalaniec.github.io/phlambda/packages/Application.html)

 # Currying
-In this library all function are automatically curried.
-If you don't know what curring functions are let me try to change it.
+What makes that library different from other functional libraries for PHP is that all function are automatically curried.
+If you don't know what currying functions are let me try to change it.
 According to [Wikipedia](https://en.wikipedia.org/wiki/Currying):
 > In mathematics and computer science, currying is the technique of converting a function that takes multiple arguments into a sequence of functions that each takes a single argument.